andela-oowonikoko/Document-Management-System/README.md

 ### Endpoints
 ---

+This is the [link](https://mydms-staging.herokuapp.com) to the api documentation of this app.
 Here's the collection of routes.

 #### Users
 EndPoint                      |   Functionality